-- You must either edit or accept the project name displayed in the Project field. - If you want Sage Estimating to calculate the cost per unit for the job in the Totals window, you must enter a value in the Job size field. - 5.
+- You need to either edit or accept the project name displayed in the Project field. - If you want Sage Estimating to calculate the cost per unit for the job in the Totals window, you need to enter a value in the Job size field. - 5.
 When you finish entering information about the estimate, click [OK].